Skip to content

 START Study

 The START study (Sensor Technology Assessment of Reproductive Targets) intends to use new technology to solve old problems in reproductive medicine.
-We will leverage continuous physiological data collected from a wearable device (the oura ring) to open a new window onto the menstrual cycle and to develop algorithms that predict ovulation and pregnancy onset, and to better understand a variety of reproductive disorders.
+We will leverage continuous physiological data collected from a wearable device (the Oura ring) to open a new window onto the menstrual cycle and to develop algorithms that predict ovulation and pregnancy onset, and to better understand a variety of reproductive disorders.
 This interdisciplinary, multi-center, private-public partnership is poised to generate impactful discoveries in reproductive medicine and enable new tools for women's reproductive autonomy.

 Headshot of Eleni Jaswa, MD - Principle Investigator